-The EAT stressed that in assessing whether the effect of an impairment is “substantial” under the Equality Act, the tribunal should start from the statutory wording of whether the effect is more than “minor or trivial”.
+The EAT stressed that in assessing whether the effect of an impairment is “substantial” so as to be a disability under the Equality Act, the tribunal should start from the statutory wording of whether the effect is more than “minor or trivial”.
 The Guidance and Code of Practice do not add extra requirements; they should not be read as statutes, and are most likely to be useful where the answer under the statute is unclear.
-The tribunal should compare the claimant with how he or she would be without the impairment, so it does not matter that his or her abilities are better than most people’s.
+The tribunal should compare the claimant as they are with how they would be without the impairment, so it does not matter if the claimant’s abilities are better than most people’s.
 The EAT also made helpful comments on the relevance of coping strategies.

 The claimant was subject to disciplinary proceedings by a new line manager who alleged he had falsely recorded his working times, recording more hours than he had worked.
 The claimant argued that he had agreed with his old line manager that he would record working hours of 9 to 5, irrespective of the exact hours he worked.
 The claimant said that on occasions he was absent during the working day, but often worked until late into the night at home; working considerably more than his contracted hours in total.
 He said he found it difficult to accept the new time management rules and to communicate with his new manager.